Wagga Wagga City

 Local workers - Method of travel to work - All industries

-Within Wagga Wagga City, the have a lower proportion of people using public transport to get to work than New South Wales.
+Within Wagga Wagga City, there is a lower proportion of local All industries workers using public transport to get to work than the New South Wales workforce.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for Wagga Wagga City is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including: